daneclarkcollins/daneclarkcollins-com-old-jekyll/_posts/2014-08-25-a-new-site-is-launched.markdown

 Finally!
 Believe it or not, I began to build a new site about three years ago, and only today have I finally completed it.

+The site may have been inactive, but I've been quite busy with writing.
+Much of that writing will be making its way into posts over the next... however long I live to keep posting here.

 In all honesty, it could have been launched long ago, but I never was happy with it.
 I've never been very good at talking about myself.
 Self-aggrandizement is just not my nature, and any attempt I make it selling myself feels forced.
 But neither is self-deprecation in my nature, which is how many people work at self-promotion.
 So the resulting middle ground can be boring.

-For those who are interested: The site went through many iterations and platforms.
-I built it in ExpressionEngine, then rebuilt it in Wordpress, and now I've rebuilt it again—this time in a platform called Jekyll.
-Jekyll uses flat files, so my hope is that it will be less susceptible to hacking, which is an issue I've been struggling with on some other sites I run.
-Also, in Jekyll I'm able to create flat files using Markdown.
-If you're a writer or blogger, I highly recommend you look into Markdown.
-I've even begun doing my fiction writing in a program called Ulysses, which is a full-featured Markdown editor.

 ## Join my mailing list for updates!